The Last Thing He Wanted: Reception

 The book received generally favorable reviews.
-It has been compared to Didion's earlier novel, Democracy, as well as the moral thrillers of Graham Greene.
+It has been compared to Didion's previous novel, Democracy, as well as the moral thrillers of Graham Greene.
 Michiko Kakutani, writing for The New York Times, drew parallels between Jack Lovett, a C.I.A. agent in Democracy and Treat Morrison, as well as between Maria in Play It as It Lays and Elena McMahon.
 The novel has been criticised for the rigidness of its style and a lack of character development, something that Didion herself addressed in the novel, writing in the voice of her narrator, "I lost patience somewhat later with the conventions of the craft, with exposition, with transitions, with the development and revelation of character".
 Marie Arana-Ward, writing for The Washington Post, commented that despite this self-reflection, Didion was able to use her characters to reflect the realities of the time and parody the typical American male novel.